apvargasg5/Manitoba-Wildfire-Prediction/README.md

 These have cleaning and transformation process.
 Statistical exploration to handled missing values or outliers.
 Feature selection analysis.
-Application of different Machine Learning Models.
+Development of different Machine Learning Models.
 Verification of those models with new data.
 Statistical analysis of each model.
 Conclusions and finding for the best model.